 What about Gold and Silver?

-The purity of gold is measured in karats, which is translated to indicate how much pure gold is in the earring and how much is made of alloy metals.
+The purity of gold is measured in karats.
+This translates to how much pure gold is in the earring and how much is made of alloy metals.
 Therefore, certain forms of gold are likely to contain traces of metals that might potentially cause allergic reactions.
 When the karats of gold reaches 24, that is the maximum percentage of gold.
 In other words, 24k gold is 100% pure gold, and there is nothing better for plating hypoallergenic jewelry to make gold earrings.

 In addition, many types of jewelry containing precious metals have alloys with various metals as the base.
-Therefore, often gold and silver earrings may be nickel in disguise, because that is what the center of the piece of jewelry is made of.
+Therefore, often gold and silver earrings may be nickel in disguise, because that is what the base of the jewelry is made of.

 What is Hypoallergenic Jewelry?